pebakery/pebakery-docs/Usage/Settings-Log.md

 Settings related to PEBakery's log handling.

-PEBakery stores all system and build logs in a SQLLite database.
+PEBakery stores all system and build logs in a SQLLite database located in `%BaseDir%\Database`.

 ## Settings